jhpyle/docassemble/_docs/initial.md

 smartphones.
 To show a smartphone user a list of sections, you can use the [`nav.show_sections()`] function.

+## <a name="question back button"></a><a name="navigation back button"></a>Back button style

+By default, there is a "Back" button located in the upper-left corner of the page.
+(However, the "Back" button is not present when the user is on the first page of an interview, or the [`prevent_going_back()`] function has been used, or the [`prevent going back`] modifier is in use.)

+Whether this back button is present can be controlled using the `navigation back button` feature.
+This will hide the "Back" button:

+{% highlight yaml %}
+features:
+  navigation back button: False
+{% endhighlight %}

+You can also place a "Back" button inside the body of a question, next to the other buttons on the screen, by setting the `question back button` feature to `True` (the default is `False`).

+{% include side-by-side.html demo="question-back-button" %}

 ## <a name="hide standard menu"></a>Hiding the standard menu items

 By default, the menu in the corner provides logged-in users with the